Bira/octopus-carnival/_drafts/lphr-scene-05.md

 allowing the letter to be removed during that wait.
 Then it returns, possibly bearing a response.

-# Player Hat: Actual Play

-## The Old Hideout
+# [Player] The Old Hideout

 Mechanically, we're going with [this procedure][1] for the exploration, and I think it's fair to say this includes Urist's Detect Evil rolls.
-I'd argue for that if I was his player!
+Me-The-Player would definitely argue for that with Me-The-GM.

-The party arrives here on their second exploration turn, take in the ruined ambience, and decide to spend another exploration turn searching the place.
+The party arrives at the old hideout on their second exploration turn, take in the ruined ambience, and decide to spend another exploration turn searching the place.
 This is a no-brainer, really.
 So we get to make some Perception rolls for them.

 - Jania spots the nest in the corner, and notes it seems to have been recently used by a tiny humanoid creature.